1Password/scim-examples/PREPARATION.md

 During the authentication procedure with Let's Encrypt, the SCIM bridge modifies the DNS records of a given name (for example, `op-scim-bridge.example.com`) with certain records that Let's Encrypt is expecting to confirm DNS ownership.
 Once DNS ownership is confirmed, Let's Encrypt issues a certificate as usual, and the SCIM bridge removes those temporary DNS records.

 To use this method, you'll provide secrets for the DNS service you choose during setup process.
-You can find an example configuration file [here](./dns01.example.json).
+You can find an example configuration file at the root of this repository: [`dns01.example.json`](/dns01.example.json).

 ## Considerations